itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/ELB.md

 EC2 instance wont be able to see user public IP address, it will see ELB ip address.
 EC2 gets users public IP address from  X-forwarded-for header

+Troubleshooting
+- 4xx are client induced errors
+- 5xx are application induced errors
+- 503 means LB at capacity or no registered target

 -----------------------------------------

 - Instances monitored by ELB are reported as: InService or OutOfService